jpetazzo/intro-to-docker/README.md

 ## Training VMs

-When performing a class, each attendee receives a cloud intance, pre-installed to have the latest version of Docker and a few other helpful things installed.
+When performing a class, each attendee receives a cloud instance, pre-installed to have the latest version of Docker and a few other helpful things installed.